-Go over all of the account information and make sure their aren’t any errors, such as late payments, accounts you don’t recognize, etc. If you notice any errors, or anything that may be incorrect you will want to mark it to be disputed.
+Go over all of the account information and make sure there aren’t any errors, such as late payments, accounts you don’t recognize, etc. If you notice any errors or anything that may be incorrect, you will want to mark it to be disputed.

 Can I dispute accounts that are correct?

 Yes.
 Even if an account is correct, you can still dispute it.
 Of course, you will only want to dispute negative accounts.
 And yes, you can get accurate accounts removed from your credit report.
 The creditor will have to validate that the account belongs to you and is correct.
 Otherwise, the Credit Bureau has to remove it.